 Consolidated

-2017 2016
+2018 2017

 \$ \$

-957,806 957,806
+Principal value of convertible loan 957,806 957,806

-65,374 17,483

-47,890 47,891
+Interest accrued in prior periods 113,264 65,374

+Interest expense accrued 47,890 47,890

-1,071,070 1,023,180
+Non-current liability 1,118,960 1,071,070

-The key terms of the Loan Agreement are as follows:
+12. Borrowings (continued)

+As at 30 June 2018, the Winform Nominees Pty Ltd ("Winform") convertible loan is classified as a non-current liability due to a significant restructuring of the terms of the loan in September 2017, where it was agreed to:

+- extend the date for repayment of the Loan to 31 March 2021; and - allow Sun to raise up to A\$10 million in new funds for working capital for the appraisal and development of the Bowsprit Oil Project before repayment became due.

+The convertible loan had been held as a current liability at 30 June 2017.

-- The interest payable under the loan is 5% per annum. - The loan is repayable on the earlier of: - a) 18 months from 17 August 2016 (2015: 18 February 2015); or - b) 20 business days after the completion of any capital raising by the Company which raises \$5,000,000 or more (Qualifying Capital Raising) or a takeover of the Company. - Subject to the Company obtaining prior shareholder approval, Winform may elect to receive repayment of the loan through the issue of fully paid ordinary shares in the capital of Sun, instead of cash, to be calculated on the date of conversion by dividing the outstanding sum by the lesser of: - a) the price per share under a Qualifying Capital Raising; or - b) a price per share equal to the VWAP of the shares for the five ASX trading days prior to the repayment date noted above.
+The Company accrues interest of 5% per annum.

+Subject to the Company obtaining prior shareholder approval, Winform may elect to receive repayment of the loan through the issue of fully paid ordinary shares in the capital of Sun, instead of cash, to be calculated on the date of conversion by dividing the outstanding sum by the lesser of:

+- the price per share under a Qualifying Capital Raising; or - a price per share equal to the VWAP of the shares for the five ASX trading days prior to the repayment date noted above.

-The Company has also entered into a Security Pledge Deed under which the Company has granted Winform security over Sun's interest in the Badger Oil Project Leases under the Loan Agreement.
+The Company had previously entered into a Security Pledge Deed under which the Company had granted Winform security over the shares in the subsidiary, Sun Eagle Ford LLC which used to hold the expired leases in the Badger Oil Project.